Everything from examinations and treatments to rehabilitation

 You and your employees can be eligible for long-term benefits after an injury that never fully recovers or causes a permanent impairment.
 The amount and length of coverage varies on a case-by-case basis and is determined by the workers’ comp requirements in your state.

-In the unfortunate event of a work-related death, workers’ compensation can help pay for burial expenses and provide financial help for the employee’s family.
+In the unfortunate event of work-related death, workers’ compensation can help pay for burial expenses and provide financial help for the employee’s family.

 Employers’ liability insurance helps protect your business if an employee, client, vendor or other third party files a lawsuit against you because of a work-related injury, illness or death.
 It comes into play when someone files a lawsuit because they believe the employer’s actions (or failure to act) caused or significantly worsened the employee’s injury or illness.